OpenAstroTech/OpenAstroTracker/docs/assembly/wiring/wiring_NEMA.md

 - To save wires, there is no EN signal transmitted from Arduino.
 The TMC2209 needs to have its EN pins driven with a logic LOW signal to work, in order to do that wire the E pins of the drivers to a GND.
 Alternatively you can use the DIAG wires for that (if you dont use autohoming) and wire them to the Arduino pins 26/27

+## Stepper wires

+Sometimes, NEMAs dont get shipped with connectors, so you'll have to do that yourself.
+You can either solder or crimp.
+The best method is to solder or crimp a 4 pin JST connector to the wires, but Duponts are ok too.
+They just dont hold as well.

+The order in which to connect the wires is as following:

+**RED** - **BLUE** - **GREEN** - **BLACK**

+The order isnt important, if you do black green blue red the motor will simply have its direction reversed.
+If you wired everything up and find your stepper turning in the wrng direction, simply reverse it in the code with:
+INVERT_RA_DIR or INVERT_DEC_DIR

+If your stepper has other colors, take a look at its datasheet.
+It's usually sent with the stepper or you can find it online.
+You'll have to align the wires as following:

+**COIL 1** - **COIL 1** - **COIL 2** - **COIL 2**

+Coils are sometimes also referred to as COIL A and COIL B.
+It doesnt matter if you switch the wires within the Coils, so within COIL 1 or COIL 2, but you should never put a wire from COIL 2 together with a wire from COIL 1.
+E.g. Coil1 - Coil2 - Coil1 - Coil2. **Do not do this!**

 # How to test the UART connection:

 After you have both steppers wired up, go into the code.
 Make sure that all necessary settings for TMC UART are set.
 Those are: